RubenReyesss/mcp-nlp-analytics/README.md

 ## Why This Exists

-Traditional “use Claude once and move on” workflows do not keep historical context, trigger alerts, or generate portfolio-level insights.
+Traditional "use Claude once and move on" workflows do not keep historical context, trigger alerts, or generate portfolio-level insights.
 Sentiment Evolution Tracker solves that by providing:

 - Automated trend detection (RISING / DECLINING / STABLE)
 - Churn probability scoring with configurable thresholds